 Through close readings of Woolf 's journaling style and an examination of the diaries she read, Lounsberry tracks Woolf 's development as a writer and unearths new connections between her professional writing, personal writing, and the diaries she was reading at the time.
 Virginia Woolf's Modernist Path offers a new approach to Woolf 's biography: her life as she marked it in her diary from ages 36 to 46.

 Barbara Lounsberry is professor emerita of English at the University of Northern Iowa.
-She is the author of Becoming Virginia Woolf: Her Early Diaries and the Diaries She Read and The Art of Fact: Contemporary Artists of Nonfiction and is coeditor of Writing Creative Nonfiction: The Literature of Reality.
+She is the author of Becoming Virginia Woolf: Her Early Diaries and the Diaries She Read; Virginia Woolf, the War Without, the War Within: Her Final Diaries and the Diaries She Read; and The Art of Fact: Contemporary Artists of Nonfiction.